Get Started with Apps for Fire Tablets

 You also need to consider the APIs, services and features that your app currently uses.
 You may need to make changes for your app to meet the requirements of the Amazon Appstore.
-You can find details in Migrating An Existing App to the Amazon Appstore.
+You can find details in Migrate An Existing App to the Amazon Appstore.

 HTML5 Web App Development for Fire Tablet

 See the appropriate documentation, depending on the type of Web app that you are building:

-- HTML5 hybrid app - Understanding HTML5 Hybrid Apps.
+- HTML5 hybrid app - HTML5 Hybrid Apps.

-- HTML5 web app from scratch - Environment for Web App Development.
+- HTML5 web app from scratch - Web App Development.

-To ensure that your Web app meets the Amazon Appstore requirements, review the documentation for Preparing Your App for Submission.
+To ensure that your Web app meets the Amazon Appstore requirements, review the documentation for Prepare Your App for Submission.